cmbasnett/libgrf/README.md

 ![build](https://github.com/cmbasnett/libgrf/workflows/build/badge.svg)

 # libgrf
-libgrf is a library for reading and writing GRF archives.
+libgrf is a library for reading and writing GRF archives found in Ragnarok Online.

 ## About